julians1966/MB-600-Dynamics-365-Power-Platform-Solution-Architect/Instructions/Labs/LAB_01_ALM.md

     7. Click **Save**.

 2. Add PowerApps Tool Installer task.
-    **Note:** The PowerApps Tool Installer needs to be run before any other PowerApps build tasks.
+This is found under **Deprecated Tasks** **Note:** The PowerApps Tool Installer needs to be run before any other PowerApps build tasks.